 Tanushree Banerjee

-Previously, I have also worked on research projects under Prof. Karthik Narasimhan in the Princeton Natural Language Processing Group and Prof. Olga Russakovsky in the Princeton Visual AI Lab.
+Earlier during my undergraduate studies at Princeton, I worked under Prof. Karthik Narasimhan in the Princeton Natural Language Processing Group and Prof. Olga Russakovsky in the Princeton Visual AI Lab.

 profile photo